gamernetwork/gastatsdash/README.md

 ```
   - You can then run ``` python analytics.py --noauth_local_webserver ```
   - Follow the instructions.
 Copy the link into your browser, click "allow" and copy and paste the code back into the shell.
-  - Your content owner id will be printed out
+  - Your content owner id will be printed out, put it into the Youtube/config.py
   - Remember to remove these bits of code after!